 ‘We can’t wait for the FIFA Women’s World Cup France 2019 to begin, and through our special exhibition in Zurich, we hope the museum will contribute to the promotion of women’s football.
 ‘Heroes: Centuries of Women’s Football’ should appeal on many levels as well as stimulate debate, and hopefully change the way people think about the game,’ explains Marco Fazzone, Managing Director of the FIFA World Football Museum.

-The special exhibition will be housed in the event hall of the museum, which is located the Zurich-Enge train station.
+The special exhibition will be housed in the event hall of the museum, which is located by the Zurich-Enge train station.

 More information onfifamuseum.com or please call +41754330021